Fiona-J-W/type-builder/README.md

 ####Template-arguments

-The classtemplate takes three template-arguments:
+The classtemplate takes four template-arguments:

 1. T = the underlying type.
 This may be any type that overloads the arithmetic-operators like the built-in number-types do, but the usage of the built-in ones is usually a good choice.